foss-for-synopsys-dwc-arc-processors/documentation/docs/baremetal/hardware/axs-ashling.md

-# Building and Debugging on AXS with Ashling Opella-XD
+# AXS with Ashling Opella-XD

 ## Preface